jcannon04/jcannon04.github.io/102/class03/README.md

 To see the tag use `git show [tagname]`

-To create a lightweigh tag simply use ~`git tag [tagname].
+To create a lightweight tag simply use ~`git tag [tagname].
 These tags only hold a checksum

 You can create a new branch at a specific tag with `git checkout -b [branchname][tagname] `